Are you ready to enjoy the best visual art Los Angeles has to offer? Did we mention it is all available without paying an admission fee?

 Seeking not just to educate, but also to engage, the Getty regularly offers new exhibitions, research, publications, performing arts events, and public education all with their diverse local and international audiences in mind.

 Whether you’re an LA native, Getty regular, or just in LA for the weekend, Museum Hack’s unconventional tours have you covered!

-For more information, and to help plan your visit, be sure to scroll down to learn more about events, bag check policy, and the parking options.
-You can also use our “5 Things to See at the Getty” section to get a quick virtual tour!
+For more information, and to help plan your visit, be sure to scroll down to learn more about exhibits, events, bag check policy, hours of operation and the parking options.
+You can also use our “5 Things to See at the Getty Center” section to get a quick virtual tour!

 View from the Top

 The allure of the Getty is not just what you find in the galleries.
 The entire campus is a work of art in its own right!

 Architect Richard Meier made it a point to show off, what we think, maybe the finest views in all of LA.
 Don’t skip the outside balconies and pavilions between galleries.
 On a clear day go outside, enjoy the fresh air, and savor the stunning views of both mountain and ocean from the same spot!